EmperorKayobi/portfolio/README.md

 ## Description:
 Since I got introduced to AI, I trained multiple ML models.
 My goals in the short-mid term are the following:
-- Develop A Live Car Path Prediction
+- A Live Car Path Prediction
 - A Live Fire and Victim Recognition for Drones
 - Reflow Oven Profile Optimisation
 ## Hardware